 Throughout the school, our emphasis is on literacy and numeracy, with other elements of the broad curriculum brought into play as the student progresses.
-All students have individual education plans (IEPs) that are continually reviewed and revised.
-We use small group, subject-specific instruction; our teaching methods involve multi-sensory approaches with attention paid to visual, auditory, tactile and kinaesthetic elements.
-Students are also assessed annually on reading, spelling, maths and cognitive abilities.
+All of our students have individual provision plans, which are reviewed and revised termly.

 We use small group, subject specific instruction; our teaching methods involve multi-sensory approaches with attention paid to visual, auditory, tactile and kinaesthetic elements.
 Our students are also assessed annually on reading, spelling, math and cognitive ability.